Planetary geoscience at the University of Chicago

 For more information about postdoctoral work, please email Edwin Kite (PI), email@example.com.

-Postdoc applications must be emailed to email@example.com by 20 Dec 2014 to receive full consideration.
+Postdoc applications must be emailed to firstname.lastname@example.org by 20 Dec 2014 to receive full consideration.
+In your application, please include a statement of research interests, a CV, and the contact details of two or three referees.

 Prospective graduate students should apply through the Department of Geophysical Sciences at the University of Chicago.